Nations reopen yet struggle to define ‘a new normal’

 While infection rates have been falling in Asia and much of Europe, the pandemic is still spiking in Latin America.
 Brazil this week became the world’s third worst-hit country with more than 250,000 confirmed cases despite limited testing.
 In Lima, the capital of Peru, coronavirus patients are filling up the city’s intensive care beds.

-U.N.
-Secretary-General Antonio Guterres warned Wednesday that the pandemic could push millions into extreme poverty in Africa, where the virus has reached every country.
-Guterres said Africa needs more than $200 billion and “an across-the-board debt standstill” for struggling nations.

-“(This must be )followed by targeted debt relief and a comprehensive approach to structural issues in the international debt architecture to prevent defaults,” he added.

-More than 4.9 million people worldwide have been confirmed infected by the virus, and over 323,000 deaths have been recorded, according to a tally by Johns Hopkins University that experts believe is too low for reasons that differ country by country.
-The United States has seen nearly 92,000 deaths and Europe has had nearly 165,000.
+More than 4.9 million people worldwide have been confirmed infected by the virus, and over 320,000 deaths have been recorded, according to a tally by Johns Hopkins University that experts believe is too low for reasons that differ country by country.
+The United States has seen about 92,000 deaths and Europe has had around 165,000.

-Corder reported from the Hague and Blake from Bangkok.
+Winfield reported from Rome and Corder from the Hague.
 Associated Press writers around the world contributed to this report.